-Student achievement in the area of reading has been decreasing over the past 3 years, and science and social studies achievement scores on the GHSGT indicate a weakness in science (23% did not meet) and social studies (34% did not meet).
+Student achievement in the area of reading has been decreasing over the past 3 years and science and social studies achievement scores on the GHSGT indicate a weakness in science (70% did not meet) and social studies (80% did not meet).
+Mathematics has been a struggle for Southwest students with only 44.9% of the students meeting expectations.
 With the AMO rising each year in math, it will be critical to provide math support to students.
 Additionally, the GHSGT will change next year in the area of mathematics and students will be assessed over Math I, II, and III.